 Most often we have dogs, cats, puppies, kittens, and rabbits.
 Sometimes we have ferrets and guinea pigs available for adoption.
 Our variety of available animals depends on the types of animals surrendered to us.

 The Gulf Coast Humane Society accepts only owner-surrendered pets who are brought to our shelter facility in Fort Myers.
 We do not have the means to pick-up lost, stray, or abused pets.
 To report a lost, stolen, found, or abused pet, please contact Lee County Animal Services at 239.LEE.PETS.
 (239.533.7387)

-No, we do not receive funding from any government entity or other humane organization nor are we affiliated with any other national or local humane organizations.
+We do not receive funding from any government entity or other humane organization nor are we affiliated with any other national or local humane organizations.
 We rely on donations, fundraising events, and grants to sustain our programs and services.

 The Gulf Coast Humane Society is proud to have the support and partnership of so many wonderful organizations in Southwest Florida and around the country.
 Please CLICK HERE to see a full list of partners and how to support the people and organizations who support us.